 OGRE is not one, but two “sister” projects.
 They are related, but they are not the same – as in being not compatible to one another.
 You may be confused which version to pick.
 The information below will help you to find the correct version for your needs:

-- You are fine with a default rendering pipeline that only handles a moderate amount of objects (order of 1000) per frame
+- You are fine with a default rendering pipeline that follows the fixed-function paradigm

-- You like the Toolbox approach and want to assemble your own high-performance pipeline using manual instancing and custom shaders
+- You like the Toolbox approach and want to assemble your own high-performance physically based rendering pipeline using the RTSS or custom shaders

 - You want to have a broad range of documentation resources, like the Wiki, online code snippets and books.